tathyagarg/py_as_db/README.md

-# py_database
+# py_as_db
-py_database is an esoteric library which helps you use python files as databases.
+py_as_db is an esoteric library which helps you use python files as databases.